nelyasi/OQB-implementation---Batsim/README.md

 ## Overview

-In this repository, we provide a collection of notebooks designed for easy reproduction of the plots shown in the paper titled ["Experimental simulation of daemonic work extraction in open quantum batteries on a digital quantum computer"](https://arxiv.org/abs/2410.16567).
+In this repository, we provide a collection of notebooks designed for easy reproduction of the plots shown in the paper titled ["Experimental simulation of daemonic work extraction in open quantum batteries on a digital quantum computer", arXiv:2410.16567](https://arxiv.org/abs/2410.16567).
 To streamline the code, all necessary functions have been consolidated into a package called "BatSim" (Battery Simulation), with its components detailed below.

 ## Package Structure